How affiliate marketers can improve their cost per acquisition

 If a business is suffering from low conversion rates, it could mean that the landing pages need some optimization.

 Building landing pages is a science of its own, and the usual divide between the marketing and the design team certainly doesn’t help.
-Which is why it’s important to constantly try new designs, review results and continually make changes until your conversion rates are at their most effective.
+This is why it’s important to constantly try new designs, review results, and continually make changes until your conversion rates are at their most effective.

 Here are a few things to keep in mind when optimizing landing pages: